lia-07/litepipe/README.md

 # LitePipe

 LitePipe is a simple CI/CD tool written in Go using only the standard library.
-It's goal is to be lightweight and reliable.
-In a nutshell, it listens for webhook POST requests, verifies them, checks if some user-defined criteria were met, and if so runs some user-defined commands.
-It currently exclusively supports GitHub pull request webhooks, but in the future I aim to add more flexibility.
+Currently, it will listen for GitHub push webhooks, verify them, and then perform certain actions based on which path the change occurred in.
+Different types of webhooks will be added as needed (feel free to contribute).

 Backwards compatibility is not yet guaranteed.